Get insider access

 High-Pile Carpet Pick-Up

-This vacuum's debris pickup performance on high-pile carpet is good.
+This vacuum's debris pickup performance on high-pile carpet is satisfactory.
 The Clean Sense IQ system does a good job of responding to large amounts of debris, quickly boosting suction to match the required load.
 While it clears away the large debris like cereal on this surface type as well as medium-sized material like rice, you'll need to make another pass to deal with finer debris embedded deep into carpet fibers.
 Its asymmetrical floorhead can also cause it to drag around a small amount of debris on the left side of its cleaning head.

 Performance